nfmastroianni/puppeteer/README.md

 node index.js
 ```

-This will store the screenshots in the images directory.
+This script will check to see if there is an images directory and create one if necessary.
+It will then look for a directory with today's date year-month-date.
+If none exists, it will create it and put screenshots in the dated directory.

 ## How to specify which sites to grab